petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Do we have some obligation to treat these as products and ensure they deliver value to the users, or is enough to simply provide all of the materials?

+Perhaps this project as a whole can be treated as a starting point for the user, and they can morph it to their own ends?